-This charger features a 30W USB-C Power Delivery port that can charge your Chromebook decently or charge most phones at top speed, and a USB-A port to charge older phones and accessories.
+This charger features a 30W USB-C Power Delivery port that can charge the best Chromebooks decently or charge most phones at top speed and a USB-A port to charge older phones and accessories.
 Anker's build quality also means this charger might outlive your car.

 Who wants to plug in and unplug every single time they get in the car?
 No one with wireless charging! iOttie's second-gen wireless car charger supports EPP, so whether you have a Samsung, Pixel, or any other phone, you'll get good charging speeds with this mount.

-Aukey's super-small charger will sit practically flush with your car's outlet, but it's also very adaptable.
-You can use the USB-C port to charge at up to the new iPhone 12's 20W speeds, or you can charge at up to 18W with the USB-A port.
-When both ports are used, you get 17W total.
+Ainope's super-small charger will sit practically flush with your car's outlet, but it's also very adaptable.
+You can use the USB-C port to charge at up to max 24W speeds, or you can charge at up to 18W with the USB-A port.
+When both ports are used, you get 18W total.

-While USB-C is the port almost all of your tech will be using going forward, there are very few car chargers on sale right now that have two USB-C ports.
+While USB-C is the port almost all of your tech will be using going forward, there are very few car chargers on sale right now with two USB-C ports.
 Thankfully, this Anker one sports a 30W port for charging more powerful devices and 18W for charging your phone.

-Like the Elecjet, this charger supports PPS for fast-charging Samsung phones like the Galaxy S21 or the 45W Note 10+, but that port can reach 55W for PPS-supported laptops, as well.
-There's also a 18W USB-A port for topping off your phone at the same time.
+Like the Elecjet, this charger supports PPS for fast-charging Samsung phones like the Galaxy S22, but that port can also reach 55W for PPS-supported laptops.
+There's also an 18W USB-A port for topping off your phone simultaneously.

 Power Delivery makes the best car chargers better